GENI-NSF/gram/PiDocumentation.md

 - **DEV-NOTE**: Additionally, the rpi_config file or the snapshot can be hard-edited.
 - **DEV-NOTE**: Only the availability and owner are dumped/restored via snapshots, using the persistent state attribute
 - **DEV-NOTE**: When configuring other pis for this process, you must edit the dhcpcd.conf file with the information. i.e.:
   (At the bottom of the file)

   interface eth0

   static ip_address=128.89.91.174/27
   static routers=128.89.91.162
   static domain_name_servers=128.89.91.10

   interface eth1

   static ip_address=10.10.5.104/24

   interface eth2

   static ip_address=10.10.6.104/24

   interface eth3

   static ip_address=10.10.8.104/24

 - **DEV-NOTE**: eth0 is always the actual ethernet port.
 - **DEV-NOTE**: The USB ports are labeled from eth1-eth4 in the order of top left, bottom left, top right, bottom right, upon reboot.
-- **DEV-NOTE**: Currently this code will only work when allocating a single pi, because of the way we select the host name in
+- **DEV-NOTE**: Currently this code will only work when allocating a single pi, because of the way we select the host name in provision_interface.py
-- **DEV-NOTE**: provision_interface.py